vkmithun05/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications - Infrastructure edition.md

 In this task, you will restart containers and validate that the restart does not impact the running service.

 1. From the navigation menu on the left, select **Services** view under **Discovery and Load Balancing**.
-From the **Services** list, select the external endpoint hyperlink for the web service, and visit the stats page by adding / stats to the URL.
+From the **Services** list, select the external endpoint hyperlink for the web service, and visit the **Stats** page by adding / stats to the URL.
 Keep this open and handy to be refreshed as you complete the steps that follow.

    ![In the Services box, a red arrow points at the hyperlinked external endpoint for the web service. ](media/image112.png)